Overview

 Install a Specific CPython Version

 The Python Cloud Native Buildpack allows you to specify a version of CPython 3 (reference implementation of Python 3) to use during deployment.
-This version can be specified via the BP_CPYTHON_VERSION environment variable during build.
+This version can be specified via theBP_CPYTHON_VERSION environment variable during build.
 When specifying a version of CPython, you must choose a version that is available within the buildpack.
 The supported versions can be found in the release notes.

 You may set BP_CPYTHON_VERSION using a platfrom-specific option, or using a project.toml as shown in the following example:

-Some tools (like poetry) are able to detect the version of python defined in configuration files (like pyproject.toml).
+poetry) are able to detect the version of python defined in configuration files (like pyproject.toml).
 If present, the buildpack will use that specific version as long as it is supported.

 Use a Package Manager

-With the Python CNB, there are four options available for package management depending on your application:
+With the Python CNB, there are four options available for package management depending on your application: You can find specific information for each option below.Pip

 Pip is a popular option for managing third-party application dependencies for Python apps.
-Including a valid requirements.txt file at the root of your app source code triggers the pip installation process by the buildpack.
+Including a validrequirements.txt file at the root of your app source code triggers the pip installation process by the buildpack.
 The buildpack will install the application packages and make it available to the app.

 The buildpack allows you to configure the version of Pip to be used in the installation process.
 You can set this using the BP_PIP_VERSION variable during build.
 When specifying a version of Pip, you must choose a version that is available within the buildpack.
 The supported versions can be found in the release notes.